Diabetes and the Workplace

 The Americans with Disabilities Act

-Under these laws, it is illegal for employers to discriminate against a person with a disability who is qualified for a given job, as long as they can carry out the required activities of the job with or without reasonable accommodations on the part of the employer.
+Under these laws, it is illegal for employers to discriminate against a person with a disability who is qualified for a given job, as long as they can carry out the required activities of the job with or without reasonable accommodations on the part of the employer.2

 If you are applying for a job, it is illegal for an employer to ask for medical information until a job offer has been made, and a job offer may be withdrawn only if a person proves unable to carry out tasks required by the job.
 Once an employee is on the job, the employer may only ask medical questions of an employee if they are directly related to performing activities related to the job.2

-The Family and Medical Leave Act (FMLA)
+Family and Medical Leave Act